PizzaDAO/pizza-oven-py/README.md

 If you run Docker and want to run the code locally without Python dependencies, we provide a Dockerfile and docker-compose.yml.

-Copy the .env.example file and name it .env.
+Copy the .env.example file and rename it .env.
 You must fill in the Ethereum socket server with a Rinkeby websocket from [Alchemy.com](http://alchemy.com).

+Next, you'll have to do the same thing for Chainlink.
+Copy the .env.rinkeby file in the chainlink folder and rename it ".env".

 Run the production deployment